-“With funding comes so much opportunity, [but] so many talented people miss out because they can’t afford to go further.”
+“So many talented people miss out because they can’t afford to go further.”

 As Kearsey knows too well, it’s often the big expense of airfares and accommodation that stops the entire team from going on tour.

 “We don’t want anyone missing out because of cost,” Kearsey says.
 “These guys are some of the most amazing, inspirational people I’ve ever met.
-It means so much for us all to represent our communities and our country, to wear a jumper with the Australian flag on it.
+It means so much for us all to represent our communities and our country, to wear a jumper with the Australian flag on it.”